-What is the Role of a Nurse Executive?
+What Is the Role of a Nurse Executive?

-- Hiring, training and managing staff
+- Hiring, training, and managing nursing staff

 - Delivering continuing education courses